Kubernetes StatefulSet: A Deep Dive

 VolumeClaimTemplates

-The real power of StatefulSet is dedicated persistent storage per pod:
+The real point of StatefulSet is dedicated persistent storage per pod:

 apiVersion: apps/v1